What Are Normal Testosterone Levels By Age?

 Just like it can be too low, your testosterone can also be too high, and that’s equally problematic.
 When your testosterone levels are getting into the 1,000 up to the 1,500 ng/dL range—and staying up there—that’s too high, says McDevitt.

 Though you may feel great in the short term, in truth, you’re doing more harm than good.

 “Your body will start converting excess testosterone into estrogen to help compensate,” says McDevitt.
 “Estrogen is a proliferative hormone, meaning it likes to get cells to grow.
 Too much estrogen in a male body is not a good thing; it can cause erectile dysfunction, or low libido.”

 Elevated levels can also strain the heart cause other muscles and ligaments damage.
 “If you think about bodybuilders who are doping, they always have injuries and this is why,” says McDevitt.
 “It’s just too much.”

 Too much testosterone can also cause hypertension, or high blood pressure.
 It’ll cause the red blood cells to overproduce which can, in turn, create a clot in your blood vessels.
 You want smooth blood flow, so an increase in red blood cells could easily cause stagnation.

-In addition to these, having too-high testosterone levels put you at risk for cancer, cardiac complications, and irritability.
+In addition to these, having too-high testosterone levels put you at risk for health conditions including cancer, cardiac complications, and irritability.

 How Can I Test for Low Testosterone?

 You used to have to go to the doctor’s office, or to a clinic that specializes in hormone evaluation.
-Now, thanks to Hone’s at-home assessment, testing your hormone levels has never been easier or more discreet.
-Our simple kit gets mailed to your home and uses a few drops of blood to test for a wide range of biological markers, that are crucial to understanding your hormonal levels.
+Now, thanks to Hone’s at-home hormone test, testing your hormone levels has never been easier or more discreet.
+Our simple test gets mailed to your home and uses a few drops of blood to test for a wide range of biological markers, that are crucial to understanding your hormonal levels.
 Those biomarkers include: